Content

 What is it?

 A working holiday visa will allow you to stay in Australia for 12 months, compared to a tourist visa which only allows 3 months.
+You can also leave and come back during this period.

 If you’re keen to find out what it’s like to work in Australia, click here.